budharajua/project3thegitclub/README.md

 Write a script that does anything of your choice.
 This is kind of wide open, but remember the criteria above.
 Each of those criteria must be satisfied in your script for full points.

- (Links to an external site.)Links to an external site.Group members and plan You should submit by email to magitz@ufl.edu your group members and the plan for the project by 11/26.
+Group members and plan
+You should submit by email to magitz@ufl.edu your group members and the plan for the project by 11/26.

+ Due date
- (Links to an external site.)Links to an external site.Due date This is due 12/5.
+This is due 12/5.
 I need to grade assignments and turn in grades, so I cannot take it much past this date.
 Please let me know if you think you will need more time.

+Instructions To submit
- (Links to an external site.)Links to an external site.Instructions (Links to an external site.)Links to an external site.To submit You should submit your answer as one or more scripts in a git repository.
+You should submit your answer as one or more scripts in a git repository.
 Submit the link in Canvas.

 You should start in Canvas, creating your group and then create the same group in github.

- (Links to an external site.)Links to an external site.Grading You will receive points for:
+You will receive points for:

 Rubric item	Points	Your score